-Under normal market conditions, at least 80% of the trust's net assets will be invested in securities of companies meeting Argus' definition of "modern innovators".
-The sponsor used no market capitalization policy in selecting the securities.
+Under normal market conditions, at least 80% of the trust's net assets will be invested in equity securities of companies meeting the Portfolio Consultant's definition of "contrarian" selections.
+Portfolio Consultant defines companies as "contrarian" selections where they are not universally favored by the Wall Street analyst community and have a Bloomberg consensus analyst rating of less than 4 (as described above).
 The trust may invest in securities of smaller market capitalization companies.
+The trust

-The trust "concentrates" in a sector when securities in a particular sector make up 25% or more of the portfolio.
-As of the trust's inception, the trust is concentrated in securities issued by companies in the information technology sector.
-The trust may invest in securities issued by real estate investment trusts ("REITs").
+"concentrates" in a sector when securities in a particular sector make up 25% or more of the portfolio.
+As of the trust's inception, the trust is concentrated in securities issued by companies in the consumer products and services sector.